General Terms and Conditions for Bachelor’s study programme

 In cases of illness or other proven personal reasons that prevent the student from continuing with their studies, the student may apply for a leave of absence for a period of six months.
 In principle, a leave of absence can be granted at the earliest at the start of the second semester, i.e. six months after the start of studies.

 The mutual rights and obligations of the contract shall be suspended for the period of the leave of absence.
-The obligation to pay the entire tuition fees according to section 3. shall remain in force even if the student is on leave of absence.
+The obligation to pay the entire tuition fees according to Section 3. shall remain in force even if the student is on leave of absence.
 If the student is granted a leave of absence for a period of six months, the monthly instalments stipulated on page 1 of this contract shall be paid over and above the standard period of study agreed on page 1 until the total sum of the monthly instalments payable under page 1 has been paid in full.

 The application for a leave of absence for a period of six months must be made in text form no later than two weeks before the desired start date at the start of a full month in relation to the start date of the contract.
 The contract cannot be terminated during the period of a leave of absence that has been granted.
 When applying for a leave of absence, the "Leaflet on Leave of Absence" and/or the "Leaflet on Leave of Absence due to Maternity and/or Paternity Leave" will become part of this contract.
-Persons who only enjoy participant status cannot apply for a leave of absence.

 2.6.
 Failure to pass necessary examinations